ChrysBimokono/ChrysBimokono/README.md

 - 👋 Hi, I’m @ChrysBimokono
-- 👀 I’m interested in Data
+- 👀 I’m a self-taught Programmer and Data Analyst
-- 🌱 I’m currently learning Data analytics,and web Dev
+- 🌱 I’m currently working as a Shopify Expert

 <!---